AFTER CARE RECCOMENDATIONS

 Though hot showers feel amazing to some, it isn’t so great for your hair color.
 When washing hair with hot water, your hair’s cuticle is opened, allowing your color to wash out while shampooing and conditioning.
 To prevent seeing all of your color go down the drain, try shampooing with slightly warm water and then rinse with cold water after conditioning.
 The warm water will allow the shampoo and conditioner to penetrate and cleanse, while the cold water will help seal in the moisture from your conditioner while preventing color from fading by sealing the hair’s cuticle.
 Using a water filter on your shower head helps soften the water and removes minerals and chlorines that leave your hair dry.

-Products: UNITE and REDKEN for clarifying shampoos, AMIKA, KEVIN MURPHY, BIOLAGE, and JOICO for different types of shampoos and hair masks
+Product Suggestion: UNITE and REDKEN for clarifying shampoos, AMIKA, KEVIN MURPHY, BIOLAGE, and JOICO for different types of shampoos and hair masks

 4. Using dry shampoo during non-shampoo days.